Laurie David: Books

-David's book The Family Dinner was published in 2010, with recipes by Kirstin Uhrenholdt, a foreword by Harvey Karp and an afterword by Jonathan Safran Foer.
+David has written two cookbooks on healthy eating and the importance of family dinner.
+The Family Dinner was published in 2010, with recipes by Kirstin Uhrenholdt, a foreword by Harvey Karp, and an afterword by Jonathan Safran Foer.
 The book advocates a return to the domestic tradition of an evening meal (sometimes called supper) shared around the family table.
+The Family Cooks was published a few years later.

-Her second cookbook The Family Cooks was published a few years later.
-She co-wrote a book on climate for kids called The Down to Earth Guide to Global Warming.
+She co-wrote a book on climate for kids, The Down to Earth Guide to Global Warming.
 In 2021, she co-wrote Imagine It!
-A Handbook for a Happier Planet published by Random House/Rodale.
+A Handbook for a Happier Planet, published by Random House/Rodale.